agriculturegovau/agds-next/.changeset/serious-vans-decide.md

 '@ag.ds-next/main-nav': patch
 ---

-Accessibility improvements
+- Accessibility improvements: List contains invalid elements (DAGR-95)
-- List contains invalid elements (DAGR-95)
+- Removed `aria-label` prop as this is now baked into the component